TX to Ae

 R² + X² -2RRo -2XXo + Ro² + Xo² - r² = 0

-Earlier in this chapter (from a derivation given in section 1-11), a general expression was given for the impedance which results when two impedances are placed in parallel.
+Earlier in this article, from a derivation given in [AC Theory, Section 14], a general expression was given for the impedance that results when two impedances are placed in parallel.
 If one of the impedances is purely resistive, the expression reduces to:

 Z' =